v0lta/PyTorch-Wavelet-Toolbox/examples/speed_tests/readme.md

 ```bash
 python timeitconv_3d.py
 ```
-for the three dimensional case.
+for the three-dimensional case.
 It should produce something like the output below:

 ```bash
 3d-pywt-cpu:0.83785 +- 0.03117